adityas0204/fullstack-open/notes/part1 - Intro to React/c component state & event handler.md

 }
 ```

-- Integrating the new buttons into out _App_ component:
+- Integrating the new buttons into our _App_ component:

 ```jsx
 const App = () => {